watson-virtual-agents/virtual-agent-dialog/dialog-contract.md

 </p>
 </dd>

-<dt><a href="#returntoMainWorkspace">return from Client Workspace to Watson Virtual Agent </a></dt>
+#####Return to Watson Virtual Agent from Client Workspace
 <dd><p> A dialog directive used in <code>context</code> to return immediately to the main workspace from a client workspace at any step in the dialog</p>
 </dd>
 </dl>

-# Directive syntax #
+# Directive details#

 ## context
-The context property in the main JSON can be used to store and persist variable values.
-Context is also the place where requests are made to the bot backend to execute a certain method and then call the channel. *Please do NOT pass an PII around in context as this does persist in the IBM Cloud.*
+The <code>context</code> property in the main JSON can be used to store and persist variable values.
+Context is also the place where requests are made to the bot backend to execute a certain method and then call the channel.

+*Please do NOT pass an PII around in context as this does persist in the IBM Cloud.*

 ### request